profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 are places where people meditate, examine their universe from the inside and practise being enlightened).

-Quelles ont été les principales difficultés?What were the main difficulties?
+*Q: Quelles ont été les principales difficultés?*

+*Q: What were the main difficulties?*

-The principal difficulty is that of attachment to opinions and views, and the pain that follows.
+*A:* The principal difficulty is that of attachment to opinions and views, and the pain that follows.

-Vous avez participé, au début des années 80, à l’établissement du monastère d’Amaravati, en Angleterre… le premier monastère de forêt en Occident… Est-ce que cela n’a pas été trop compliqué?
-Les réactions ont-elles été favorables?
-You took part at the beginning of the 80’s in the establishment of Amaravati, the first forest monastery in the West.
+*Q: Vous avez participé, au début des années 80, à l’établissement du monastère d’Amaravati, en Angleterre… le premier monastère de forêt en Occident… Est-ce que cela n’a pas été trop compliqué?
+Les réactions ont-elles été favorables?*

+*Q: You took part at the beginning of the 80’s in the establishment of Amaravati, the first forest monastery in the West.
 Wasn’t that too complicated?
-Was the public response positive?
+Was the public response positive?*

-Amaravati was not the first forest monastery, that was Chithurst Forest Monastery, Cittaviveka.[^2]
+*A:* Amaravati was not the first forest monastery, that was Chithurst Forest Monastery, Cittaviveka.[^2]

 Yes, beginning any monastery is difficult.
 Not much more difficult in